This post contains 8 back-to-school teacher hacks that I’ve learned along the way.

 Done well, back-to-school teacher hacks such as this one works wonders!

-On my first day as a beginning teacher, this strategy did not work well for me. 🙁
+On my first day as a brand new teacher, this strategy did not work well for me because I did the following…

-In order for this hack to work well, create a back-to-school morning work packet that can be completed without teacher assistance.
-This is key.
-(And don’t forget those pencils!)
+In order for this hack to work well, create a back-to-school morning work packet that can be completed WITHOUT teacher assistance.

 For packet content, I’ve used Hidden Picture puzzles (students really love these!), writing prompts, reading comprehension worksheets, and simple All About Me pages.
 There are lots of possibilities.